Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear guidance on when to use: when another client should continue the same work with explicit context.
-It implies a contrast to relying on memory alone but does not mention alternatives or when not to use this tool.
+The description provides explicit guidance on when to use this tool: when another client should continue the same work with explicit context.
+It does not mention when not to use or alternatives, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.